 Of the roughly 50,000 who qualify for recognition, about 16,000 will become Semifinalists.
 Semifinalists are chosen on a state-representational basis, meaning that they are the highest scoring students in each state.
 As a result, Semifinalists from one state may have higher or lower qualifying scores than Semifinalists from another state.

-To qualify as Finalists, Semifinalists must maintain high grades in all classes throughout all years of high school; take the SAT and earn scores that confirm the students’ PSAT/NMSQT scores; and submit an application, including an essay, by the designated deadline.
+In previous years, to qualify as Finalists, Semifinalists must maintain high grades in all classes throughout all years of high school; take the SAT and earn scores that confirm the students’ PSAT/NMSQT scores; and submit an application, including an essay, by the designated deadline.
 About 15,000 of the 16,000 Semifinalists will qualify as Finalists.
+Students who are finalists in the class of 2021, you do not have to confirm your scores due to the COVID-19 pandemic.
+It is unclear what the policy will be in future years.

 About 7,500 Finalists will be selected to receive a National Merit Scholarship.
 Selection is based on a variety of factors, including grades, test scores, academic rigor, the student’s essay, the school’s recommendation, and the student’s activities and leadership.